Macau casino shares fall as junket firm sounds alarm on VIP gamers

-HONG KONG (Reuters) - Shares in several casino operators in Macau fell to around five-year-lows on Tuesday after Neptune Group, one of the gambling hub’s biggest junkets, said it may have to wind down operations if the number of VIP gamers continues to fall.
+HONG KONG, Sept 29 (Reuters) - Shares in several casino operators in Macau fell to around five-year-lows on Tuesday after Neptune Group, one of the gambling hub’s biggest junkets, said it may have to wind down operations if the number of VIP gamers continues to fall.

 The warning by Neptune is the latest in string of bad news affecting Macau’s VIP gambling industry, which has come under increased scrutiny from the authorities due to Chinese President Xi Jinping’s anti-corruption campaign which has targeted the flight of illicit capital from the country.